akash-de-alwis/E-commerce-web-application/README.md

 # Maison Élite

 Welcome to **Maison Élite**, a modern e-commerce web application that showcases luxury fashion and lifestyle products.
-This project is built with React.js and provides a seamless shopping experience for users.
+This project is built with React.js and provides a seamless shopping experience for users..

 ## Table of Contents
 - [Preview](#Preview)